simdjson/simdjson/README.md

 Performance results
 -------------------

-The simdjson library uses three-quarters less instructions than state-of-the-art parser RapidJSON and fifty percent less than sajson.
-To our knowledge, simdjson is the first fully-validating JSON parser to run at gigabytes per second on commodity processors.
+The simdjson library uses three-quarters less instructions than state-of-the-art parser [RapidJSON](https://rapidjson.org) and fifty percent less than sajson.
+To our knowledge, simdjson is the first fully-validating JSON parser to run at [gigabytes per second](https://en.wikipedia.org/wiki/Gigabyte) (GB/s) on commodity processors.
 It can parse millions of JSON documents per second on a single core.

 The following figure represents parsing speed in GB/s for parsing various files on an Intel Skylake processor (3.4 GHz) using the GNU GCC 9 compiler (with the -O3 flag).
 We compare against the best and fastest C++ libraries.
-The simdjson library offers full unicode (UTF-8) validation and exact number parsing.
+The simdjson library offers full unicode ([UTF-8](https://en.wikipedia.org/wiki/UTF-8)) validation and exact number parsing.
 The RapidJSON library is tested in two modes: fast and exact number parsing.
 The sajson library offers fast (but not exact) number parsing and partial unicode validation.
 In this data set, the file